 Consider the Off-Peak Season

 There are many benefits to traveling during the off-season.
 Not only will you face smaller crowds, but you’ll save a significant amount of money as well.
 Hotels are generally less expensive as there is less demand for rooms, and airfares drop as well.
-That means that you’ll more than likely end up with a luxury vacation for relatively cheap.
+That means that you’ll more than likely end up with a luxury vacation for relatively little money.
 However, there are many ways you can get a great deal on a hotel room.

 If you’re not able to travel during the off-season or a popular destination is your destination of choice, we recommend getting an apartment instead of a hotel.
 You can rent an apartment through HomeAway or Airbnb, which will enable you to have that luxury feel without that luxury price.
 A rule of thumb is to make sure it’s in a good location and relatively close to the city center.
 Here’s a quick tip: pull up the hotels that you’re interested in staying on a map and book a nearby rental or in that general neighborhood.

 Skip the Michelin star restaurants and eateries in major tourist attraction areas.
 Prices are generally inflated in those areas.
 If you do insist on eating a restaurant, consider small family-owned restaurants.
 They are usually reasonably priced, and the food is just as good, if not better.
 Street food is also another option.
 You’ll be amazed at how delicious street food can be.

 Did you know that you’ll usually get a free upgrade if you’re early for your rental?
 Since most customers don’t generally return their rental cars until well late in the day, rental agencies are obligated to give you what they have available at that time.
 And there are usually fewer compact cars available first thing in the morning.
 Last Christmas, we rented a small car as Madison and I were making a trip from Ontario to Quebec.
 Since we wanted to get a head start on our journey, we were there at opening and ended up with an SUV, which worked out great for us.